Summary: in this tutorial, you will learn how to use the JavaScript Array every()

 Code language: JavaScript (javascript)

-method to test whether all elements in an array pass the test provided by a test function.
+method to test whether all elements in an array pass the test provided by a function.